-- Footnotes will be presented as endnotes, but they should be kept to an absolute minimum, since the aim of these volumes is to bring cutting-edge research to a wide readership in an accessible manner.
+- Footnotes should be kept to an absolute minimum, since the aim of these volumes is to bring cutting-edge research to a wide readership in an accessible manner.
 Citations should follow the press’s standard practice.
-Endnotes are not intended to justify each assertion or lead readers to primary and secondary literature, but to provide supplementary information in note format which is not suitable for the main body of the text.
+Notes are not intended to justify each assertion or lead readers to primary and secondary literature, but to provide supplementary information in note format which is not suitable for the main body of the text.
 Where available, you may wish to provide references to online resources.

-- Authors are encouraged, if they find it suitable, to provide one page of Further Reading; perhaps a dozen studies or articles to take the interested reader deeper into the topic.
+- Authors are encouraged, if they find it suitable, to provide a few pages of Further Reading; perhaps a few dozen studies or articles to take the interested reader deeper into the topic.
 They can include information about key primary texts; where there are translations or accessible editions of such texts, please include these.

 - In conformity with the practice of Arc Humanities Press, the principal Style Guide followed is the Chicago Manual.
 The one exception to this is the use of Canadian/British spelling instead of American (see further below).

 - For a summary of the press’s general guidelines for authors, please see our Style Guide.

 We are publishing for a global readership and make concessions to sensitivities of different cultures.
 We also try to make the research as accessible to the widest possible audience.